farisalasmary/kaldi-installation-guide/README.md

 This is a simple installation guide for how to install kaldi toolkit on Ubuntu 18.04.

-You can use [this script](install_kaldi.sh) to install Kaldi and compile it.
-The only thing you need is to install Openfst and SRILM library.
+**Note:** You may use [this script](install_kaldi.sh) to install Kaldi and compile it.
+The only thing you need is to install Openfst and SRILM library manually.

 Start executing the following commands in the same order: